 Parking and Transportation

-ParkingUSC Transportation is committed to creating the best USC experience for all students, faculty, staff and campus guests.
+ParkingUSC Transportation is committed to creating the best USC experience for all students, faculty, staff and campus guests by offering affordable and convenient parking and transportation options to the campus community.
 USC Transportation maintains more than 7,600 on-campus parking spaces and approximately 1,300 off-campus spaces at the University Park campus.
 In addition, there are approximately 1,600 parking spaces available at the Health Sciences campus.
-USC Transportation also offers numerous alternate rideshare programs such as vanpool, carpool and carpool matching through Zimride, Zipcar rentals around campus, mass transit subsidies, and various off-campus tram stops to help cut transportation expenses for commuters.
-For intercampus transportation, USC Transportation offers free tram shuttles and free Campus Cruiser services after hours and on weekends.
+If driving to and from campus is not an option, USC Transportation offers numerous alternate rideshare programs, most of which are subsidized by the university.
+Alternate rideshare programs offered include vanpools, carpools and carpool matching through Zimride, car sharing via Zipcar rentals, and mass transit ticket sales.
+USC Transportation also hosts a full-service Enterprise Rental Car kiosk inside its sales office for short- and long-term rentals (including students 18 years and older).
+For intercampus transportation, free tram shuttles and free Campus Cruiser services are available after hours and on weekends.

 For more information, contact: USC Transportation Office, 620 W. 35th Street (PSX), www.usc.edu/parking, UPC phone number: (213) 740-3575, HSC phone number: (323) 442-1201, Toll-free: (888) SC4-TRAN.